Kingloo/Storm/README.md

 Close and relaunch.

-Now every 3m 15s it will poll to see if they have started streaming.
+Every 3 minutes it will poll to see if they have started streaming.

 When it detects that a stream has started, a notification will pop up in the upper right of the screen accompanied by a familiar Windows noise.

 Requires livestreamer installed.

+F5 to refresh
+F11 to open the streams file
+F12 to reload streams and automatically refreshes